-Hedges and trees are a huge part of the British countryside.
-Hedges and trees are an essential part of the UK ecosystem.
+Hedges and trees are a huge part of the British countryside, and both are an essential part of our ecosystem.
 Hedging is a conduit for wildlife, providing shelter and food, used for stock proofing and shelter for livestock or creating rooms or privacy in private gardens.
-While trees offer another dimension to the natural habitat that support wildlife in abundance.
+While trees offer another dimension to the natural habitat that supports wildlife in abundance.

 Hidcote Manor Gardens